Skammi/ROS-cpp-for-Jetbot/README.md

 # ROS-for-Jetbot-cpp

-ROS nodes and driver libraries for NVIDIA JetBot with Jetson Nano

-# ROS-for-Jetbot-cpp

 ROS nodes and driver libraries for NVIDIA JetBot with Jetson Nano.
 The libraries are aimed for the Jetbot Kit provided by WaveShare.

 # Synopsis